What are Cannabis Concentrates: A Guide to Extraction Techniques

 Ice Water Hash

 The consistency, yield, and flavor profile of rosin will vary based on strain and the specific amount of heat and pressure utilized; but as a general rule of thumb, lower temperatures and higher pressures result in the least adulterated, most terpene-rich extracts.
-This can be performed using a simple hair straightener or an industrial press.
+This can be performed using a simple hair straightener, or an industrial press if you're getting fancy.
 The rosin tech typically produces a glassy, stable oil that takes on a shattery consistency; but like most concentrates, you can find it in a variety of consistencies.